cminhho/FontEndWorkflowAutomation/README.md

  $npm update
 ```

+## YEOMAN
-## YEOMAN: yeoman helps you to kickstart new project, prescribing best practices and tools to help you stay productive
+Yeoman helps you to kickstart new project, prescribing best practices and tools to help you stay productive
 ### YO: scaffolds out a new application, writing your Grunt configuration and pulling in relevant Grunt tasks and Bower dependencies that you might need for your build.

 ```sh